-This past week, I celebrated a birthday.
+A few months ago, I celebrated a birthday.
 It was a good one.
-I spent much of the day being grateful, but it also made me realize how much I’ve learned over the years both about leadership and about life.
+I spent much of the day being grateful, but it also made me realize how much I’ve learned over the years, both about leadership and life.

 So much of what I now understand and see as true, I didn’t when I was 25.
 And had I known then what I know now, I could have saved myself quite a bit of frustration and heartache.

 As Sherlock Holmes once said, it is easy to be wise after the event.

-So, in the hopes of helping other leaders be wise beforehand, here are 5 truths I didn’t know then that I most definitely know now.It is easy to be wise after the event. — Sherlock Holmes Click To Tweet
+So, in the hopes of helping other leaders be wise beforehand, here are five truths I didn’t know then that I most definitely know now.It is easy to be wise after the event. — Sherlock Holmes Click To Tweet

 1. You Simply Won’t Reach Everyone